-(ii) Identification of sugar, starch, protein and fat. through conduct of relevant tests.
+(ii) Identification of sugar, starch, protein and fat. through the conduct of relevant tests.

 (iii) Examination and identification of specimens belonging to the following groups of animals: Non Chordata – Porifera, Coelenterata, Platyhelminthes, Nemathelminthes Annelida, Arthropoda.
 Mollusca and Echinodermata.
 Chordata- Pisces, Amphibia, Reptilia, Aves, Mammalia.
 Identification of the structure of the following organs through specimens/models and charts: Lung and skin.

 (iv) Experiments to show the mechanism of breathing.
 Bell jar experiment should be discussed.
-Comparison should be made with the human lungs and respiratory tract to show the mechanism of breathing.
+A comparison should be made with the human lungs and respiratory tract to show the mechanism of breathing.

 (v) Visit a few establishments in the locality such as motor repair workshops, kilns, pottery making units, fish and vegetable markets, restaurants, dyeing units.
 Find out the types of wastes and methods prevalent for their disposal.
-On the basis of the information collected, prepare a report, suggest measures to improve the environmental conditions.
+Based on the information collected, prepare a report, suggest measures to improve the environmental conditions.

 (vi) Visit a water treatment plant, sewage treatment plant or garbage dumping or vermi composting sites in the locality and study their working.

 Get the latest notification on ICSE along with ICSE syllabus, sample papers, marking schemes and more.
 Download BYJU’S App and subscribe to the YouTube channel to access interactive Maths and Science videos.